-The Corporation conducts its mining, development and exploration activities in Botswana and South Africa.
+The Corporation conducts its mining, development and exploration activities in Botswana, South Africa, and the United States.
 The Corporation's foreign mining investments are subject to the risks normally associated with the conduct of business in foreign countries.
 The occurrence of one or more of these risks could have a material and adverse effect on the Corporation's profitability or the viability of its affected foreign operations, which could have a material and adverse effect on the Corporation's future cash flows, earnings, results of operations and financial condition.

-Risks may include, among others, labour disputes, invalidation of governmental orders and permits (including permits necessary for executives and key employees to work in Botswana and South Africa), corruption, uncertain political and economic environments, sovereign risk, war (including in neighbouring states), civil disturbances and terrorist actions, arbitrary changes in laws or policies of particular countries, the failure of foreign parties to honour contractual relations, corruption, foreign taxation, delays in obtaining or the inability to obtain necessary governmental permits, opposition to mining from environmental or other non-governmental organizations, limitations on foreign ownership, limitations on the repatriation of earnings, limitations on gold exports, instability due to economic under-development, inadequate infrastructure and increased financing costs.
-In addition, the enforcement by the Corporation of its legal rights to exploit its properties may not be recognized by the government of Botswana or government of South Africa or by their respective court systems.
+Risks may include, among others, labour disputes, invalidation of governmental orders and permits (including permits necessary for executives and key employees to work in Botswana, South Africa, and the United States), corruption, uncertain political and economic environments, sovereign risk, war (including in neighbouring states), civil disturbances and terrorist actions, arbitrary changes in laws or policies of particular countries, the failure of foreign parties to honour contractual relations, corruption, foreign taxation, delays in obtaining or the inability to obtain necessary governmental permits, opposition to mining from environmental or other non-governmental organizations, limitations on foreign ownership, limitations on the repatriation of earnings, limitations on gold exports, instability due to economic under-development, inadequate infrastructure and increased financing costs.
+In addition, the enforcement by the Corporation of its legal rights to exploit its properties may not be recognized by the government of Botswana, the government of South Africa, or the government of the United States or by their respective court systems.
 These risks may limit or disrupt the Corporation's operations, restrict the movement of funds or result in the deprivation of contractual rights or the taking of property by nationalization or expropriation without fair compensation.